JonesH/markdown-cv/index.md

 - Deep Learning: Well-versed in deep learning techniques for tasks such as classification and clustering.

 __High performance computing__
-- Parallelization: Proficient in parallelization techniques using libraries like CUDA or NumPy for high-performance computing.
+- Parallelization: Proficient in parallelization techniques using libraries like CUDA or NumPy.

 <!--
 ## Technologies